Kayr0r404/sorting_algorithms/README.md

 3. How to select the best sorting algorithm for a given input
 4. What is a stable sorting algorithm

-Below is a video link which explain sorting algorithms: https://youtu.be/RfXt_qHDEPw?si=MxFif9-QX3YLAsIp
+Here is video link which explain sorting algorithms: https://youtu.be/RfXt_qHDEPw?si=MxFif9-QX3YLAsIp

-Below is a video link on the big O notation: https://youtu.be/D6xkbGLQesk?si=DRKpJpalWKbJawIV9
+Here is a video link on the big O notation: https://youtu.be/D6xkbGLQesk?si=DRKpJpalWKbJawIV9
 ## AUTHOURS
 [![](https://fontawesome.com/icons/github?style=brands)Mahlare Karabo](https://github.com/Kayr0r404)